dbernheisel/bernheisel.com/posts/20200925-nostalgia-programming.md

   and go!

-If they don't have one of the above items, then the pipeline will stop and return the first encountered error.
+If they don't have one of the above items, then the pipeline will stop and return the first encountered error. **SPOILERS** the ice cream machine was broken, so we're going to get an error when ordering a milkshake.

 The maybe monad is extremely effective in crafting how to route data in pipelines.

-## Happy-path
+## Happy Path

 ![Railway Happy/Unhappy path](/images/railway-happy.png)